NOW PLAYING ON

 JOE DUCA DIRECTOR

-In addition to a bevy of shorts, music videos, and testimonials, Joe's completed three screenplays, produced and directed two features, and is committed to creating thoughtful, inclusive, and compassionate cinema for years to come.
+In addition to having produced and directed two features, he’s created a bevy of shorts, music videos, and testimonials, written four screenplays, and is committed to creating thoughtful, thrilling, compassionate cinema for years to come.